Blue-Kachina/fmcuttingboard/PushClipboardIntoFileMaker-Roadmap.md

   - `setData:forType:` for custom types
 - [ ] Write custom types based on snippet type:
   - Script Steps: Write to `Mac-XMSS` or appropriate UTI
+  - Full Scripts: Write to `Mac-XMSC` or appropriate UTI
   - Fields: Write to `Mac-XMFD` or appropriate UTI
   - Tables: Write to `Mac-XMTB` or appropriate UTI
+  - Custom Functions: Write to `Mac-XMFN` or appropriate UTI
+  - Value Lists: Write to `Mac-XMVL` or appropriate UTI
+  - Layout Objects: Write to `Mac-XML2` (and optionally legacy alias `Mac-XML`) or appropriate UTI
 - [ ] Write standard text types as fallback: `public.utf8-plain-text`, `NSStringPboardType`
 - [ ] Ensure UTF-8 encoding with BOM (if required by FileMaker on macOS)
 - [ ] Normalize newlines to `\r` (classic Mac) to match Windows behavior